Azure/acr/docs/custom-domain/README.md

 The following steps describe how you can achieve this.

 **The following sections describe preparation steps for the private preview.
-THESE STEPS ARE NOT SUFFICIENT TO ENABLE A CUSTOM DOMAIN FOR YOUR REGISTRY WITHOUT ACCEPTANCD INTO THE PRIVATE PREVIEW.**
+THESE STEPS ARE NOT SUFFICIENT TO ENABLE A CUSTOM DOMAIN FOR YOUR REGISTRY WITHOUT ACCEPTANCE INTO THE PRIVATE PREVIEW.**

 ## Prerequisites
 - [Azure CLI](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest): version 2.4.0 or higher